marcosvec/marcosvec.github.io/README.md

 - Safari 12+
 - Edge 79+

-## Performance Notes
+## Performance
 - Optimized for GitHub Pages deployment
-- Automatic quality adjustment for low-end devices
+- Minimal dependencies for fast loading
-- Efficient memory usage with proper cleanup
+- Efficient CSS and JavaScript
-- CDN fallbacks for reliable asset loading
+- Responsive images and assets

 ## Development
-Built with:
+Built with modern web standards:
-- Three.js r128
+- Semantic HTML5
+- CSS3 with custom properties
 - Vanilla JavaScript (ES6+)
-- CSS3 with modern features
-- WebGL 1.0/2.0 support
+- Mobile-first responsive design
+- Accessibility best practices

 ## License
 MIT License - feel free to use and modify for your projects.